There! I've Said It Again: Bobby Vinton version

-All-time charts

 Other notable versions

 Sam Cooke released a version of the song in 1959.
 Cooke's version spent five weeks on the Billboard Hot 100, reaching No. 81, while reaching No. 25 on Billboard's Hot R&B Sides chart.

 Al Saxon released a version of the song in 1961, which reached No. 48 on the United Kingdom's Record Retailer chart.

 A cover by Mickey Gilley peaked at No. 53 on the Billboard Hot Country Singles chart in 1989.